 Especially in the post-corona world, with a huge shift towards more digital time, people are flooded with marketing messages and will filter out non-specific messages to ones that most meet their needs.

 So you can create a marketing message with a specific statement and positioning for each product/ service you have.
-And each message should be applicable for a specific buyer persona.
+And each message should be applicable to a specific buyer persona.

 How to create a specific positioning statement and promise?